 Browser Automation

-Hrequests supports both Firefox and Chrome browsers, headless and headful sessions, & browser extensions
+Hrequests supports both Firefox and Chrome browsers, headless and headful sessions.

 Usage